Puslapio vaizdai

 Men.
 Wilt thou be Lord of all the World?

 Pom.
-What fay'st thou?
+What say'st thou?

 Men.
 Wilt thou be Lord of the whole World? that's twice.
+Pom.
+How shall that be?

 Men.
-But entertain it, and though thou think me poor, I am the Man will give thee all the World.
+But entertain it, and though thou think me poor,

 Pomp.
 Haft thou drunk well?

 Men.
-No, Pompey, I have kept me from the cup, Thou art, if thou dar'ft be, the earthly Jove:
+No, Pompey, I have kept me from the cup,

 What e'er the Ocean pales, or Sky inclips,